Linkfan123/kyokyobalance/README.md

 *Trying to change things a little bit before I do it a lot*

 ## GENERAL
-* Added SWEP.Primary.Wobble.
-Unlike Recoil, effects how intense the aim wobble after firing is.
 * Added inaccuracy when in the air and accuracy when crouched.
 Also changes recoil the same way.
 * Added gradual inaccuracy when firing.